lukovicaleksa/autonomous-driving-turtlebot-with-reinforcement-learning/README.md

     learning_node.py -> initializing the node for learning session

     control_node.py -> initializing the node for applying the Q-learning algorithm combined with Feedback control

+To run the code in gazebo simulator, you first have to export the model (burger) and roslaunch turtlebot3_world.launch file.

+To run the code live on a physical TurtleBot, the ROS_MASTER_URI and ROS_HOSTNAME need to be set via the terminal by editing the ~/.bashrc script.